RoseauTechnologies/Roseau_Load_Flow/doc/models/VoltageSource.md

 :align: center
 ```
 ````
-The equations associated to the star voltage source are the following:
+The equations that model a star voltage source are:

 ```{math}
 \left\{